spectrono/rl_agents_for_reacher_env/README.md

 All code is provided within the **code/** folder.
 The main training file is the **ddpg_train.py** file which setups and trains the agent.
 It contains a set of hyperparameters which have been successfuly used to solve the reacher environment.
 Just call
 `python code/ddpg_train.py`
 and it will execute the training with the preselected hyperparameter.
-Results like achieved scores and the agent's network weights will be placed in the **results/** folder.
+Results, like the achieved scores and the agent's network weights, will be placed in the **results/** folder.

 Feel free to modify the hyperparameter to see if you can reach an even better performance.
-For details on the training results and used hyperparameter see the REPORT.md file.
+For details on the training results and the used hyperparameter see the [REPORT.md](./REPORT.md) file.